tsunrise/sumcheck_multilinear/README.md

-# Sumcheck protocol for Multilinear polynomials
+# Sumcheck protocol for Multilinear polynomials and GKR Function
 ![unit test](https://github.com/tsunrise/sumcheck_multilinear/workflows/unit%20test/badge.svg)<br>
 A python implementation of sumcheck protocol for multilinear polynomial and product of multilinear polynomials (PMF).
 Sumcheck protocol is useful in interactive proofs (IP).